In Every Respect

-Jesus may have been without sin, but he's never expected you to be.
-So don't worry about the "without sin" part.
-Pay attention to the "in every respect" part.
-Jesus was tested just as we are, his weaknesses probed, his frailty in play as he struggled for an authentic life.
+Jesus may have been sinless, but he’s never expected you to be.
+So don’t get hung up on that “without sin” part.
+Pay attention to the “in every respect” part.
+Jesus was tested by life just as we are, his weaknesses probed, his frailty in play as he struggled for an authentic life.
 He knows what is in us.

-He's inside the thousand promises we break, the thousand times we swear off a vice and do it again, the thousand lies we tell trying to be someone we're not, the thousand sad, sordid, stupid sins we hide from our own consciences, the thousand ways we try to prove ourselves good before God, who isn't the least bit interested in our self-improvement projects, who just wants us to calm down and come home.
+He’s inside the thousand promises we’ve broken, the thousand times we’ve sworn off a vice and done it again, the thousand lies we’ve told trying to be someone we’re not, the thousand sordid, sad, and stupid sins we’ve hidden from our own consciences, the thousand ways we try to be good and prove ourselves to God, who isn’t interested in self-improvement projects, who just wants us to surrender and come home.

-Jesus is a fellow testee, and Scripture says testing has turned him tender.
-As you and I limp along, driven by fears, overcrowded with longings, distracted by shiny objects, doing the best we can, he sympathizes.
+Jesus was a fellow testee, and being tested turned him tender.
+As we struggle every day, driven by fears, hapless in choosing, distracted by shiny objects, overcrowded with longings, doing the best we can, he sympathizes.

-An ancient creed says he's coming again in glory to judge us.
-Don't worry about that either.
-Who best to judge you than the one whose visceral compassion for your weakness makes it impossible for him to condemn you?
-With him on the throne, you should approach boldly, like there's nothing to fear.
-Because there isn't.
+The Apostles Creed says he will “come again in glory to judge the living and the dead.”
+Don’t get hung up on the “judge” thing, either.
+Who best to judge us but the one whose visceral compassion for weakness makes it impossible for him to condemn us?
+With him on the throne, we approach boldly, as if there’s nothing to fear.
+Because there isn’t.